percona/pmm-doc/docs/quickstart.md

 === "MongoDB"

-    Before you add MongoDB datbase for moniitoring you should have a database account for PMM.
+    Before you add MongoDB database for moniitoring you should have a database account for PMM.
 To create an account using MongoDB CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).

     To add MongoDB database for monitoring, do the following: